From a Berlin rooftop in September 2025 to abduction on Uganda’s election day: Lina Zedriga, opposition leader, and the price of politics.

 On 15 January 2026, Uganda voted under severe restrictions.
 Days earlier, the internet had been throttled and later partially shut down.
 Officially, this was justified as a measure against disinformation; in practice, it served control.
 International election observation was minimal.
 Security forces dominated public life.

-The Electoral Commission declared Museveni the winner for the seventh time with around 71 per cent of the vote.
-The opposition rejects the result.
-Voter turnout stood at approximately 52 per cent—a historic low.
-An elderly ruler governs a country with an average age of 17 and calls this “stability.”
-That he has ruled since 1986 and abolished both term and age limits is treated as a footnote.
+The Electoral Commission proclaimed Yoweri Museveni the winner for a seventh time, assigning him roughly 71 per cent of the vote.
+As five years ago, Zedriga would likely have responded: “This result is fake.”
+This time, however, she disappeared before she could comment on the election result.
+Her party disputes the outcome.
+Meanwhile an elderly ruler continues to govern a country with an average age of just 17 and calls this “stability.”
+He has been in power since 1986.
+The abolition of both term and age limits is treated almost as a footnote.

 In 2021, Zedriga criticised in the Berliner Zeitung that Western development aid and security cooperation help stabilise a system that exercises violence against its own population.
 Uganda has benefited for years from international assistance, including from Germany and the European Union.
 Officially, funds are earmarked for education, healthcare, and good governance.
 At the same time, a security apparatus is being stabilised that systematically targets opposition figures.
 This simultaneity is part of Western stability logic.
 The case of Lina Zedriga shows what this logic means when it becomes concrete.